Google PhD Fellowship

 - Full-time UBC graduate students pursuing a PhD.

-- Completed graduate coursework by the Fall of the award year (2021), when the Fellowship begins.
-Completed coursework is usually the 3rd year for US and Canadian students.
+- Have completed or is expected to complete graduate coursework by the Fall of the award year (Fall 2024), when the Fellowship begins.

 - Students must remain enrolled full-time in the PhD program for the duration of the Fellowship or forfeit the award.